 Several years ago, a female high school student began to seek my attention in an unhealthy way.
 Upon arriving to our high school program, she would come find me and tell me all about her week.
 Before leaving, she would find me again and ask for an awkward side hug.
 After a few weeks of this, I recognized that she was seeking out and enjoying my attention, so I chose to intentionally distance myself from her for a period of time.
 But, I didn’t stop there.
 I went home and told my wife what was going on.
 I told her the student’s name, pointed her out at church, shared exactly what she was doing, and what I was going to do to about it.
 This kind of situation has only happened a handful of times, but each time, I went home and told my wife about it.
 Granted, your spouse’s view of the person seeking your attention may be negatively impacted, but it’s far better for your spouse to lose trust in that student, volunteer, or coworker, than to lose trust in you.

 Keeping this ‘cake’ out of your kitchen doesn’t mean that you shouldn’t or can’t have God honoring, life giving relationships with the opposite sex.
 Rather, these practices will help ensure that you are free to ENJOY the men and women that God has placed in your life in a WISE and HEALTHY way.

 About the writer: Josh Rhodes

 Josh is the NextGen Pastor at LCBC Church.
 Prior to LCBC, he served at Chestnut Ridge Church in Morgantown, WV.
-Josh graduated from Lancaster Bible College in 2005 and will soon complete a Master’s in Theology from Biblical Seminary.
-He and his wife Hillary live in Lancaster city with their daughter Sephora and son Levi.
+Josh received a Bachelor of Science in Biblical Studies and Youth Ministries from Lancaster Bible College, and a Master of Arts in Theology from Biblical Seminary.
+He and his wife Hillary live in Lancaster with their daughter Sephora and son Levi.